EMDR Therapy for Trauma, PTSD & Emotional Healing in Chico & Redding

 EMDR is highly effective for:

-Why EMDR Works
+Why Choose EMDR for Healing

+EMDR therapy activates the brain’s adaptive processing system.
+This evidence-based trauma treatment for PTSD and anxiety helps memories lose their emotional intensity so you don’t relive them as if they’re happening now.
 EMDR works because it taps into the brain’s natural ability to heal.
 When a traumatic or overwhelming experience occurs, the nervous system can become overloaded, leaving memories stored in a “stuck,” unprocessed state.
 Even years later, the body may still react as if the event is happening now.

 EMDR therapy activates the brain’s adaptive information processing system, helping you reprocess those memories safely and efficiently so they lose their emotional intensity.
 Rather than reliving trauma, you’re guided through it in a structured, supported way that helps your brain finally complete the healing process.